 Remote access (from Wide Area Network – WAN)

-- A DSL connection is recommended as well as a public fixed address.
-Without a fixed IP address, you should install a dynamic DNS service like http://DynDNS.org information about how to set this up can be found here.
+- A broadband internet connection is recommended as well as a static public IP address.
+If you do not have a static IP address, consider using a dynamic DNS service like http://DynDNS.org

 - The TCP RDP port (by default 3389) must be opened both ways on your firewall.